JeffreybVilla/ComputerScienceBSPATH/CISP 310 Assembly Language/3) Elements of Assembly Language/Notes.md

 .DATA            ;tells the assembler that data items are about to be defined in a data segment.
                  ;Each DWORD directive tells the assembler to reserve a doubleword of memory for data.

-.CODE            ;tells the assembler that the next statements are executable instructions in a code section..
+.CODE            ;tells the assembler that the next statements are executable instructions in a code section.

+PROC             ;marks the beginning of a procedure.
+ENDP             ;marks the end of a procedure.
+END              ;tells the assembler to stop assembling statements.

+The label main on the PROC & END directives, names the procedure.
+In the console32 environment, you must call your procedure main.